PajoHack/battleship/README.md

 - With this shot both the player and computer sink a battleship!
 - The 'O' on the board tells the user that one of their ships has been sunk.
-- The '@' on the board tells the user that they have sank one of the computers ships.
+- The '@' on the board tells the user that they have sunk one of the computers ships.

 ![Direct Hit](documentation/hit.png)
 ![Sunken ships](documentation/sunken-ships.png)